Superboy

 Legion of Super-Heroes

 series aired from September 23, 2006, to April 5, 2008.
-The Legion of
+Due to the legal

-Superboy, the cartoon character was referred to as a young Superman.
+battle over the rights to Superboy, the animated character was referred to as

 Superboy is voiced by Nolan North in the animated Young Justice series.